There are so many things to consider when you’re looking to hire a personal stylist:

 - You’re going to want to make sure that the stylist you choose to work with will be able translate your requirements and preferences into a style that not only suits you but looks like you want to look.

-- You want us to be able to turn your vision into a reality, to do that within your budget, at a pace of change that you’re comfortable with,
+- You want them to be able to turn your vision into a reality, to do that within your budget, at a pace of change that you’re comfortable with,

 - And you don’t want to feel pressured to purchase clothes you’ll feel too afraid to wear once you get them home.